networq/website/getting-started.md

 Open http://localhost:8181/ in a browser to start browsing the graph.

-Alternatively on the directory networq-web you may run the server using:
+Alternatively, on the directory networq-web you may run the server using:

 ```
     $ php -S 0.0.0.0:8080 -t public/